 Background

-Dr Adam Hartley MBBS PhD BSc(Hons) MRCP(UK) DIC PGCert is a consultant cardiologist specialising in coronary and structural intervention at Imperial College Healthcare NHS Trust and an honorary clinical lecturer in cardiovascular sciences at the National Heart and Lung Institute (NHLI), Imperial College London.
+Dr Adam Hartley MBBS PhD BSc(Hons) MRCP(UK) DIC PGCert is a consultant cardiologist specialising in coronary and structural intervention at Imperial College Healthcare NHS Trust and an honorary clinical senior lecturer in cardiovascular sciences at the National Heart and Lung Institute (NHLI), Imperial College London.

 He completed his undergraduate training at Guy's, King's and St Thomas' Medical School in 2013, achieving all distinctions.
 This included an intercalated BSc in pharmacology for which he was awarded 1st class honours and the 'Best Intercalating Student in Pharmacology Award'.
 He was also awarded a scholarship from the British Heart Foundation.